How to lose belly fat: 5 ways to lose weight and reveal your abs in 2020

 Fitbit Versa Lite | was £149.99 | now £116.38 at Amazon

-The Fitbit Versa Lite is the best fitness tracker/smartwatch you can buy.
+The Fitbit Versa Lite is the best affordable fitness tracker or smartwatch you can buy.
 It tracks deep and light sleep, steps, distance and calories, but that is barely scraping the surface of its capabilities.
 Via Fitbit's excellently presented app and sprawling ecosystem, you can use it as the basis of a complete fitness and diet programme.
 You can also enter your meals to log calories consumed, so you can have all your dietary data in one place.View Deal

 S'Well Marble Drinking Water Bottle | now £25.00 at John Lewis